Information Law Curriculum: Information Technology, Intellectual Property, and Digital Practice

-- Information Technology Law, also known as cyberlaw, which covers the law of electronic commerce and the law of electronic democracy and government.
+- Information Technology Law, also known as cyberlaw, which covers the law of social and political life on the Internet, the law of electronic commerce, and the law of electronic democracy and government.
 Tech Law focuses on the law of the Internet.

-- Digital Practice, which examines the changing impact of information technology on law, lawyering and law practice.
+- Legal Technology and Entrepreneurship, which examines the impact of information technology on law, lawyers, legal education, and access to justice.

 - Intellectual Property Law teaching at New York Law School focuses on the three major federal statutes (patent, copyright and trademark) and a wide range of related international, state and contract law protections for intangible creative works.
 Our teaching of intellectual property also focuses on the role technology plays in promoting and/or hindering creativity and innovation.
 While the Introduction to Intellectual Property course teaches the fundamentals of IP law, a variety of advanced courses offer an intensive look at each of the major statutory areas as well as specific industries, including art, entertainment, publishing and sports.
-Doctrinal courses are complemented by “hands on” skills courses: Intellectual Property Licensing and Drafting and the E-Democracy and E-Government Law Lab Course, which provide students the opportunity to develop strategies for the protection of intellectual property assets.
+Doctrinal courses are complemented by “hands on” skills courses: Intellectual Property Licensing and Drafting and Litigating and IP case, which provides students with an opportunity to learn how IP litigation works and helps prepare students to be ready to practice on day one of their careers.
 While some intellectual property lawyers are specialty patent lawyers, many more lawyers serve the intellectual property needs of clients in combination with general business or litigation advising.
 Other lawyers work within relevant industries or in government while still others use their intellectual property knowledge to create their own companies and businesses and design their own creative products.
 Intellectual Property Law is as much about how to give information away and make it available as it is about restricting rights to it.
 The savvy lawyer understands when filing for statutory intellectual property protection is or is not useful.
 New York Law School teaches its students to recognize intangible assets and to develop strategies for enhancing creativity, profitability and innovation.

-- We are living in an information society.
-Digital technology today is changing the way we produce, store, and distribute information.
+- Studying legal technology and entrepreneurship recognizes that digital technology is changing the way we produce, store, and distribute information.
 This in turn is changing the way we do business, the way we do politics, the way we socialize and play, the way we learn, the way we think and create, and the way we study and practice law.
 We offer a complement of courses focused on training the lawyer for practice in the digital age.
-From Visual Persuasion in the Law to the E-Government and E-Democracy Law Lab Course to Cybercrime to Advocacy and the Big Case, New York Law School provides curricular and extra-curricular opportunities for the aspiring lawyer to learn how to use new tools in the practice of law.
+From Visual Persuasion in the Law to the entrepreneurship courses and clinic Cybercrime to Advocacy and the Big Case, New York Law School provides curricular and extra-curricular opportunities for the aspiring lawyer to learn how to use new tools in the practice of law.
 The new lawyer knows how to wield media and technology as well as verbal and visual rhetoric and written texts in defense of her client and in pursuit of social justice.
 Our students learn to create video closing arguments, to make software to solve a policy problem and to understand the technologies being used in government, courts, legislatures and law offices today.
 Training in law practice technologies allows every student, regardless of his or her practice area, to develop the skills that are necessary for effective lawyering in contemporary society.
 The acquisition of these practical skills gives students a competitive edge which makes them more attractive to potential employers.

-Core courses: The core courses in this area are: Introduction to Intellectual Property, Cyberlaw and Information Law.
-Information Law maps out a broad range of topics associated with law’s impact on, and its ongoing adaptation to, the electronic production, manipulation, storage, and dissemination of information.
-Cyberlaw covers the applicability of traditional legal doctrine to new technology and technological solutions to legal problems.
-Cyberlaw includes what might also be termed the law of electronic commerce.
+Core courses: The core courses in this area are: Introduction to Intellectual Property, Internet law, Trademarks and Unfair Competition, Copyright law, Patent law and Privacy law.
+Information Tech Law maps out a broad range of topics associated with law’s impact on, and its ongoing adaptation to, the electronic production, manipulation, storage, and dissemination of information.
+We cover the applicability of traditional legal doctrine to new technology and technological solutions to legal problems.
 The Introduction to Intellectual Property course surveys trade secret, patent, copyright and trademark law and the interrelationship between these different forms of protection for information and expression.
 This is a prerequisite for most upper-level intellectual property courses.

 Courses for students specializing in the field: Students interested in the Information Law area should take several of the courses in each of the three topic areas.
-We also strongly recommend Antitrust and Administrative Law.
+We also strongly recommend Antitrust, Corporations, and Administrative Law.